-The goal of this course is to explore the structure and geography of the German political economy in the context of EU integration and economic globalization.
-This includes providing an understanding of the economic and political system (and its regional manifestations), which was once (and is now again) viewed as a successful socially-balanced alternative to the market-liberal structures in Anglo-Saxon economies.
-Drawing upon the varieties-of-capitalism approach, the main themes in the course address the institutional conditions for growth.
-In a comparative perspective, the course explores topics, such as the role of collective agents, corporate governance and finance, collective bargaining, inter-firm co-operation and regional networks, social security systems, and population structure and immigration.
-In order to understand the heterogeneous challenges to the “German model”, the conditions are explored under which regional economies develop.
-This includes an analysis of the reunification process, and of the economic and political situation in the new Länder.
-Further, the question is raised as to how the “German model” can adapt to challenges related to globalization, climate change and economic crises.
+The goal of this course is to explore the structure and geography of the German political economy in the context of economic globalization by systematically comparing institutional conditions with those in other countries.
+This perspective enables us to identify different capitalist systems and characterize Germany as a more socially balanced economic governance model compared with market-liberal systems in the US, UK and Canada.
+Drawing on the varieties-of-capitalism and other approaches, the main themes in the course address the institutional conditions for development.
+In a comparative perspective, the course explores topics, such as the role of collective agents and collective bargaining, corporate governance and finance, inter-firm co-operation and regional networks, social security systems, and population structure and immigration.
+To better understand the current challenges to the German governance model, the institutional opportunities and limitations are investigated under which different regional economies develop in unequal ways.